KrishnaB22/Azure-ML-Project-2/README.md

 ### Step 6:
 For testing the REST endpoint the rest url and the appropriate keys are pasted in the endpoint.py file.<br>
+The endpoint.py creates a data.json file to send over the API.<br>
 The output after running the endpoint.py file is:<br><br>
 <img src ="Screenshots/endpoint execution.png">
 <br><br>